ncsa/Delta_doc/docs/source/file_mgmt/index.rst

 You can purge the contents of files from the cache, but not the presence of the file.
 Please see :ref:`purge` below.

 There are some important caveats when using the /ime file system for something other than a **read-cache**.
-See section 2.2 Data Consistency Model in the :download:`developer guide document </docs/source/aux_pages/images/Delt_IME/IME 1.4 Developer Guide.pdf>`.
+See section 2.2 Data Consistency Model in the :download:`developer guide document </docs/source/aux_pages/images/Delt_IME/IME1.4DeveloperGuide.pdf>`.

    Users must maintain close-to-open consistency when multiple clients access the same files.
 This requirement guarantees that any other